jcaillon/valet/tests.d/1103-self-release/results.approved.md

 ▶ called io::invoke git tag -a v1.2.3 -m Release version 1.2.3
 ▶ called io::invoke git push origin v1.2.3
 SUCCESS  The new version has been tagged and pushed to the remote repository.
-INFO     The new version of valet is: 1.3.0.
-▶ called io::invoke git add $GLOBAL_VALET_HOME/valet.d/version
-▶ called io::invoke git commit -m :bookmark: bump version to 1.3.0 ▶ called io::invoke git push origin main
-SUCCESS  The new version has been committed.
 DEBUG    The release payload is: ⌜{
     "tag_name": "v1.2.3",
     "body": "# Release of version 1.2.3\n\nChangelog: \n\n- ✨ feature\n- 🐞 fix\n",